 6.1 Least Cost Procurement Law and Standards

 This Annual Plan is submitted in accordance with the Least Cost Procurement Law, R.I.
 Gen. Laws § 39-1-27.7, the basis for which is the Comprehensive Energy Conservation, Efficiency, and Affordability Act of 2006, R.I.
 Gen. Laws § 39-2-1.2, and the LCP Standards as approved and adopted in Docket No. 23-07-EE in July 2023.
 The Standards guide how energy efficiency services are delivered in a manner that is optimally cost-effective, reliable, prudent, and environmentally responsible.
 The Company has assessed each of these requirements in developing this Annual Plan.
 Details on the Company’s approach to considering each of these elements are included in this section.
-In addition, further detail on the cost-effectiveness screening of the proposed investments is in Attachment 4: RI Benefit Cost Test, with detail on rate and bill impacts in Attachment 7.
+In addition, further detail on the cost-effectiveness screening of the proposed investments is in Attachment 4: RI Benefit Cost Test, with detail on rate and bill impacts is presented in Section 6.4.2 below

-Relative to the assessment of compliance with the Standards presented in the 2024 Annual Plan, the Company anticipates that the following new information may contribute to the assessment of compliance in the 2025 Plan.
+Regarding the assessment of compliance with the Standards presented in the 2024 Annual Plan, the Company anticipates that the following new information may contribute to the assessment of compliance in the 2025 Plan.

 Commission guidance provided during the 2024 Annual Plan hearings has been incorporated into the analysis of the cost of energy efficiency relative to the Cost of Supply in Section 6.6.